-For starters, Alaska Airlines Mileage Plan has an advantage over almost every other major U.S. airline.
-While you now earn miles based upon how much you pay with other airlines, Alaska still credits mileage based upon the actual distance of your flight.
-That’s a boon for earning miles flying Alaska, especially if you live on the West Coast where Alaska has the most routes.
+Alaska Airlines Mileage Plan has a big advantage over almost every other major U.S. airline.
+While you now earn miles based on how much you pay with other airlines, Alaska still credits mileage based on the actual distance of your flight.
+That's a boon for earning miles flying Alaska, especially if you live on the West Coast where Alaska has the most routes.

 Every Alaska-operated flight earns at least 100% of the miles flown – even Alaska's Saver Fares – while some fare classes like first class or full-fare economy will get a bonus.
 Here's a quick breakdown: